nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Deleting Persons: `delete`

-Deletes the specified persons in the address book.
+Deletes the specified persons in the system.

 **Format**: `delete { shown | selected | INDEX... }`

 * Deletes the person at the specified `INDEX`, `INDEX...`, shown or selected persons.
 * The command **operates on the shown list** that may be modified by an earlier command.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer**, i.e 1, 2, 3, ...
+* The index **must be a positive integer**, i.e. 1, 2, 3, ...
 * To delete all the shown persons, type `delete shown`.
 * To delete all the selected persons, type `delete selected`.